vadixidav/summon/README.md

 );
 ```

-Disclaimer:
+### Code Disclaimer

+Rust was not meant to do this.
+Turn back now!
 The code is known to induce illness to the reader if they are a software engineer.
 Please proceed with caution.
-I am not responsible if reading of the code causes terminal illness to include cancer, dementia, and chronic facial convulsions.
+I am not responsible if reading of the code causes chronic facial convulsions and/or death.
-You, the reader, proceed at your own risk.
+The reader must proceed at their own risk.
+You have been warned!